Camp Shakespeare

 Ages 13–18 (by audition only)

 The Summer Intensive invites returning students to experience an actor’s journey from audition to performance.
-Participants will be challenged in a collaborative and encouraging environment with advanced acting techniques, text analysis, and stage combat.
-Intensive ensembles produce fully-realized productions culminating in three public performances at The Forum in Harman Hall.
+Participants will be challenged in a collaborative and encouraging environment with advanced acting techniques, text analysis and stage combat.
+Intensive ensembles produce fully-realized productions culminating in three public performances.
 Acceptance into the Summer Intensive is through auditions held in April.

 Read More